SquareGPS/navixy-api/docs/user-api/data-warehouse-api/guides/raw-data.md

 ---
 # Requesting Raw Data

-Navixy Data Warehouse API allows telematics solution providers and developers of location-based solutions to access comprehensive, unprocessed data from tracking devices.
+Navixy Raw IoT Data API allows telematics solution providers and developers of location-based solutions to access comprehensive, unprocessed data from tracking devices.
 This enables accurate information retrieval and a deeper understanding of collected data, facilitating issue resolution and integration into other systems for extensive analysis and business use.

 ## Typical Use Case